electronsandstuff/personal-site/index.markdown

 <img src="/assets/GitHub-Mark-32px.png" height="16"> [Github](https://github.com/electronsandstuff) / <img src="/assets/icons8-google-scholar.svg" height="16">[Google Scholar](https://scholar.google.com/citations?user=3PDcxFYAAAAJ) / <img src="/assets/104461_twitter_icon.png" height="16"> [Twitter](https://twitter.com/ElectronsNStuff) / <img src="/assets/icons8-email-open-50.png" height="16"> [Email](mailto:website-contact@chris-pierce.com)

 # What is Chris up to?
-In my last year of research, writing my thesis, and planning what's in store after grad school.
+I am in New Mexico giving a talk on some of my research at [NAPAC 22](https://attend.ieee.org/napac-2022/).

-If you're a PI, looking for postdocs, and have overlapping interests with me then feel free to get in touch!
+If you are a PI, looking for postdocs, and have overlapping interests with me then feel free to connect!

-Last updated: __2022 July 14__
+Last updated: __2022 August 9__

 # Links